 The application provides access via UI or REST/SOAP API.
 Therefore, validation makes an important step here.
 There should be proper validation for both interfaces.

 It is responsible for handling all the incoming requests at the backend.
-It should be made sure that every incoming request is handled properly and is not declined by the webserver.
+It should ensure that every incoming request is handled properly and not declined by the webserver.

 Data Integrity should not be violated, and the database should provide appropriate outcomes to every query being thrown to it.
 Direct access should not be permitted, and a proper access restriction message should be returned.